colleen05/KirinEngine/README.md

 # KirinEngine
-KirinEngine is an open-source FPS game engine written in C++/
+KirinEngine is an open-source FPS game engine written in C++